jthack/hydeout/_posts/2025-03-26-Simplify-Interviews-with-GuidedCapture.md

 ---
 ![](/assets/images/guidedcapture_banner.png){: width="400" }

-🎉 I just released my first Python package, [guided-capture](https://github.com/jthack/guided-capture), a cool new Python package that's designed to automate structured interviews using AI in order to gather the right context for your AI use-cases.
+🎉 I just released my first Python package, [guided-capture](https://github.com/jthack/guided-capture), a cool new Python package that automates structured interviews using AI in order to gather the right context for your AI applications.

 ### Why guided-capture is Needed in the Current Market